-Trump suggests car imports may be the next target for tariffs
+US car imports may be the next target for tariffs

 The Trump administration ended up granting temporary exemptions from the metal tariffs to some trading partners, including Canada, Mexico and the EU.

 The share prices of major carmakers in Asia fell following the announcement of the auto investigation.
-The biggest drops included Japan's Mazda (MZDAF) and South Korea's Kia, which both sank around 4% in Thursday morning trading.
+Toyota and Honda (HMC) both dropped more than 3% in Tokyo on Thursday, and Mazda (MZDAF) sank more than 5%.

--- Steven Jiang, Daniel Shane, Betsy Klein and Steve Brusk contributed to this report.
+-- Steven Jiang, Junko Ogura Daniel Shane, Betsy Klein and Steve Brusk contributed to this report.